laurenlindsey1/laurenlindsey1.github.io/README.md

-# Casper Website
+# Lauren Lindsey Website
-This repository hosts the website for Casper, a programming language created by Teddy Chu, Ian Lizarda, Donovan Moini, Alexia Filler, and Serena Zafiris for CMSI 488: Language Translation and Implementation at Loyola Marymount University.
+This repository contains code for my personal website.

-You can view the website at [https://dmoini.github.io/casper/](https://dmoini.github.io/casper/).
+You can view the website at [https://laurenlindsey1.github.io/](https://laurenlindsey1.github.io/).